 There were no federal tax payments or payments in lieu of taxes from Revlon, Inc. to Revlon Holdings pursuant to the MacAndrews & Forbes Tax Sharing Agreement in 2009 with respect to periods covered by the MacAndrews & Forbes Tax Sharing Agreement, and the Company expects that there will not be any such payments in 2010.
 There were federal tax payments from Products Corporation to Revlon, Inc. pursuant to the Revlon Tax Sharing Agreement during 2009 of \$0.6 million with respect to 2008 and \$0.2 million with respect to 2009.
-The Company expects that there will be a federal tax payment from Products Corporation to Revlon, Inc. pursuant to the Revlon Tax Sharing Agreement during 2010 of \$0.3 million with respect to 2009.
+The Company expects that there will be a federal tax payment from Products Corporation to Revlon, Inc. pursuant to the Revlon, Inc. pursuant to the Revlon, Inc. pursuant to the Revlon Tax Sharing Agreement during 2010 of \$0.3 million with respect to 2009.